Board of Directors 2021 - 2022

 Vice President for Programs: Clinton Yu is a partner in the Washington, D.C., office of Barnes & Thornburg LLP.
 His practice focuses on international trade matters, including customs and import regulations, export controls (ITAR/EAR) and economic sanctions (OFAC), national security (CFIUS), and trade remedies.
 Clinton earned his J.D. from the University of Houston Law Center and his B.A. from the University of Texas at Austin.

 Secretary: Sophia Chen is a real estate attorney in Holland & Knight's Washington, D.C., office for the firm's Mid-Atlantic Transactions group.
 Sophia assists local and national clients with a broad range of real estate transactions.
 Her transactional experience includes real estate financing involving multistate transactions, subscription lines and other commercial finance matters, office and retail leasing in commercial and mixed-use properties, acquisitions and sales of commercial and mixed-use properties, commercial project development, and hotel operational matters.
 Sophia has a B.A. in East Asian Studies from Wellesley College and a J.D. from The George Washington University Law School.

-Treasurer: Alexander Yi is an associate at Morgan Lewis in its Structured Transactions practice group.
+Treasurer: Alexander Yi is an associate at Cadwalader, Wickersham & Taft LLP in its Capital Markets / Securitization & Asset Based Finance practice group.
 Alex focuses his practice in the areas of securitization and structured finance, representing issuers, underwriters, borrowers, and lenders in a range of transactions, including issuances of mortgage- and asset-backed securities, and acquisitions and financings of various types of assets.
-He received his B.A from Dartmouth College and J.D. from University of Virginia School of Law.
+He received his B.A. from Dartmouth College and J.D. from University of Virginia School of Law.

 Appointed Board Members